 *Book News*: My next book, The Vanishing of Carolyn Wells: Investigations into a Forgotten Mystery Author, will be published in spring 2024.

-I started out in the “book business” at a major publishing house in New York City after graduating from Syracuse University in 1998 with a dual bachelor’s degree in English and magazine journalism.
-I left publishing after a couple of years and earned a master’s degree in book history from Drew University, where my M.A. thesis on reprinted editions of classic books was awarded the Society for the History of Authorship, Reading & Publishing’s graduate essay prize.
+I started out in the book business at a major publishing house in New York City after graduating from Syracuse University with a dual bachelor’s degree in English and magazine journalism.
+I left publishing after a couple of years and earned a master’s degree in book history from Drew University, where my thesis on reprinted editions of classic books was awarded the Society for the History of Authorship, Reading & Publishing’s graduate essay prize.
 Upon finishing that degree, I stayed on at Drew, in the university’s library, as the preservation and archives associate in charge of the university archives.
-I took post-graduate courses in archives and special collections at Drew, at the American Antiquarian Society, and at the University of Virginia’s Rare Book School.
+Since 2005, I’ve been writing/editing from New York’s Catskill Mountains, where my husband and I also run an indie audio production company, Silver Hollow Audio.

-Select Reviews & Interviews for Rare Books Uncovered:
+On Rare Books Uncovered:

 “Bibliophiles rejoice!
 This book about rare book finds is a great find.” — Maine Antique Digest